htacg/tidy-html5-tests/README.md

 For example, comparing `testbase-expects/` with `testbase-results`
 will show you what file output was changed by your code modification, if any.

+If those changes result in an **improvement** of tidy/libtidy, then the **new** `expects` should be fully updated to reflect the particular version-TAG...

+This process needs some review... ideas welcome.. thanks...

+In general, it is hoped, that normally the output would not change, despite many bumps in the tidy build version, before it is required to make a **new** `expects` tag/branch created here...

+The `master` branch should 100% reflects the `htacg` **master** branch... ie, last official release... there could be a dev branch `next`, to further mirror the **parent**, Tidy...

+Various other `branch` names, could reflect that version, especially during periods of lots of message changes, which here can be difficult...

+Whatever is chosen, devs can create specific `branches` here, yet another way to provide quick, full, easy, regression testing... thanks...

+; eof